MikevanBreePXL/FlexibleCSVE/README.md

 # Tips
 - The program automatically fills missing areas with 0's
-- Nothing is save until you go to File -> Save (to .csv).
-This works both negative and positive.
+- Nothing is saved until you go to File -> Save...
+(This has both it's negative and positive sides.)
 - Choose the right comma specifier before opening (and saving!) the file.
 It can't corrupt the original file, but the tool will have visual glitches until you open it right.

 ---